Graeco-Aryan languages: History of research and related proposals

-Evidence for the existence of a Graeco-Aryan subclade was given by Wolfram Euler's 1979 examination on shared features in Greek and Sanskrit nominal inflection.
+Evidence for the existence of a Graeco-Aryan subclade was given by Wolfram Euler's 1979 examination of shared features in Greek and Sanskrit nominal inflection.
 Graeco-Aryan is invoked in particular in studies of comparative mythology such as Martin Litchfield West (1999) and Calvert Watkins (2001).

 Tamaz V. Gamkrelidze and Vyacheslav V. Ivanov included Armenian in Graeco-Aryan and argued for a primary split of Graeco-Aryan into a Greek branch with Greek as its only member, and an Armenian-Aryan branch that comprises Armenian and Indo-Iranian.

 Graeco-Aryan has comparatively wide support among Indo-Europeanists who support the Armenian hypothesis, which asserts that the homeland of the Indo-European language family was in the Armenian Highlands.

 A related proposal, Graeco-Armenian, assumes a special relation between Greek and Armenian to the exclusion of other Indo-European branches and has been popular among experts since the beginning of the 20th century, although it has not gained generally acceptance, and its validity has been questioned.

+Modern archaeogenetics studies report that Bronze Age Greeks and Armenians derived their steppe ancestry directly from the Yamnaya culture people of the Pontic Steppe, in contrast to the Proto-Indo-Iranian-speaking Andronovo and Sintashta cultures, whose steppe ancestry was Corded Ware-related.
+This seems to lend credence to the Graeco-Armenian theory, while undermining the Graeco-Aryan theory.